haileyrobertson/robertson-cpsc581/final-project/README.md

 ## Installation
 At the top of the notebook, there is a line that must first be run to ensure all dependencies are installed:
 `pip install -r requirements.txt`

+## Running the code
+As long as you have installed all necessary requirements, the code should run correctly by selecing "Run all".